Ribocentre-switch/Ribocentre-switch.github.io/docs/2-dG.md

 </html>
 <br><br>

-<p class="header_box" id="description">Description</p>
+<font ><p class="header_box" id="description">Description</p></font>
 <font >Carrying an aptamer domain similar in sequence and secondary structure to the guanine riboswitch, the 2'-dG riboswitch exhibits improved affinities for 2'-deoxyguanosine (2'-dG), 3'-deoxyguanosine (3'-dG) and guanosine, and contains a uracil ribonucleotide in a conserved position of the ligand-binding aptamer domain.
 Up to now, three classes of 2'-dG riboswitches, named 2'-dG-I, 2'-dG-II and 2'-dG-III, have been identified, wherein the first two classes of 2'-dG riboswitches have atomic-resolution structural models<sup>[2-6]</sup>.</font>
 <p><br /></p>

 > Gene association

-<p>The gene associateds with 2'-dG-I, 2'-dG-II and 2'-dG-III RNAs are different from each other.
+<font><p>The gene associateds with 2'-dG-I, 2'-dG-II and 2'-dG-III RNAs are different from each other.
 2'-dG-I RNAs are associated with genes annotated as ribonucleotide reductase.
 Genes located downstream from 2'-dG-II RNAs are predicted to encode a signal receiver domain, endonuclease I, phospholipase D, and ComEC.
 ComEC is a competence protein involved in importing foreign DNA and endonuclease I could mitigate a lack of 2'-dG by salvaging deoxyribonuc.
-2'-dG-III RNAs are associated with genes encoding for purine nucleoside hydrolase, which uses nucleosides as substrates and produces free nucleobases as products<sup>[2,4,6]</sup>.</p>
+2'-dG-III RNAs are associated with genes encoding for purine nucleoside hydrolase, which uses nucleosides as substrates and produces free nucleobases as products<sup>[2,4,6]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">